gmusicproxy/gmusicproxy/README.md

   - finally fixed the support of uploaded tracks: now GMusicProxy can really work without a paid subscription!
   - code cleanup
   - some bugs squashing
+  - now it is possible to support the project with a small [donation][8]
 - 0.9.9.2 (2015-06-04):
   - fixed breakage on login due to gmusicapi change (thanks for the pull request to @Mlmlte)
   - reverted on gmusicapi 5.0.0: it was released!